FSA, EA, MAAA, FCA

 The New York City Pension Funds and Retirement Systems are collectively the 4th largest public retirement system in the country.
-Ms. Chan previously served as the Chief Actuarial Officer for the Ohio Public Employees Retirement System and as Chief Actuary for the State Teachers Retirement System of Ohio, the two largest state pension systems in Ohio with assets of over $90 billion and $70 billion, respectively.
+Ms. Chan previously served as the Chief Actuarial Officer for the Ohio Public Employees Retirement System and as Chief Actuary for the State Teachers Retirement System of Ohio, the two largest state pension systems in Ohio with assets of nearly US$100 billion and US$80 billion, respectively.

-A Fellow of the Society of Actuaries, an Enrolled Actuary with the Joint Board, a Fellow of the Conference of Consulting Actuaries, a Member of the American Academy of Actuaries, and a conferee of an Executive MBA and Bachelor of Science degree from The Ohio State University, Ms. Chan regularly gives presentations at colleges, conferences, and on webinars.
-Ms. Chan is also a member of The Ohio State University Math Department Advisory Board and a member of the American Academy of Actuaries’ Public Plans Subcommittee.
+A Fellow of the Society of Actuaries, an Enrolled Actuary with the Joint Board, a Member of the American Academy of Actuaries, a Fellow of the Conference of Consulting Actuaries, and a conferee of an Executive MBA and Bachelor of Science degree in mathematics and actuarial science from The Ohio State University, Ms. Chan regularly gives presentations at colleges, conferences, and on webinars.
+Ms. Chan is Incoming Chair of the American Academy of Actuaries’ Public Plans Committee and a member of The Ohio State University Math Department Advisory Board.

 Pieces written by Ms. Chan on New York City’s pensions, public pensions in general, and trending issues in the actuarial field, have been published in the New York Times, the Wall Street Journal, Crain’s New York Business, the Chief Leader, and TEXPERS Pension Observer.